Charles Templeton: Inventor

 Templeton made his own unsuccessful designs of a child-resistant medicine cap, a cigarette filter and a pipeline.
 However, his design for a teddy bear that could stay warm for many hours was widely manufactured.

 Personal life

-While he was an evangelist, Templeton married fellow evangelist and singer Constance Oroczy in 1939.
+While he was an evangelist, Templeton married fellow evangelist and singer Constance Orozco in 1939.
 In 1957, they got divorced.
-In 1959, he married singer Sylvia Murphy, whom he met while producing a television drama; they got divorced in 1976.
-Templeton and Murphy had four children, including Brad Templeton and Ty Templeton.
+In 1959, he married singer Sylvia Murphy, whom he met while acting alongside her in a television play A Face to Remember; they got divorced in 1976.
+Templeton and Murphy had two children, including internet entrepreneur Brad Templeton, cartoonist Ty Templeton, and Templeton became stepfather to Murphy's two children from an earlier marriage, lawyer Michael Templeton, and broadcaster and producer Deborah Burgess.

 In 1980, he married author Madeleine Helen Stevens Leger, and they remained married until his death.

 Death

-On June 7, 2001, Charles Templeton died from Alzheimer's disease.
+Templeton died in Toronto on June 7, 2001, at the age of 85.
+Contemporary reports stated that he died from Alzheimer's disease.
+In later Christian writing, Templeton's final years have sometimes been discussed because of Lee Strobel's account that Templeton became emotional when speaking about Jesus and said that he missed him.
+The anecdote has been cited by some Christian commentators as evidence of unresolved attachment to Christianity, but no public statement by Templeton recanting his atheism is known, and family accounts emphasize that he was experiencing the effects of Alzheimer's disease during his final years.